1. What is a borderline or malignant phyllodes tumour?

 5. Coping with a borderline or malignant phyllodes tumour

-Phyllodes tumours are smooth, hard lumps of tissue that grow in the stroma (supportive tissue) of the breast.
+A phyllodes tumour is a hard lump of tissue that develops from the stroma (supportive tissue) of the breast.

 - benign (not cancer)